elasticio/elasticio.github.io/content/_components/monday/index.md

   - [GraphQL overview](https://developer.monday.com/api-reference/docs/introduction-to-graphql).

 ### Output Metadata

 - **Status Code** - (number, required): The HTTP status code of the response.
 - **HTTP headers** - (object, required): The response's HTTP headers.
 - **Response Body** - (object, optional): The body of the HTTP response.

 ## Known Limitations
 - For Lookup actions it is required to fill at least one of the fields `Select basic fields for resulting object` or `You can provide additional fields here`.
+- There can be only one `Webhook` per event type on each board.
+The component will delete all older ones.
+- If the flow with `Webhook` is not real-time, you will need to manually execute it once after the flow is published and started by pressing the `Run Now` button and following the URL to trigger the flow subscription process.